 Dreaded Cake Shot!

 The “cake shot”.
 Those two words together just sound naff.
-Very predictable and just utterly naff.
+Very predictable and utterly naff?
+Or a classic wedding photography picture?
 I always favor real and long lasting candid moments over the set up cliches.
 For me this “cake shot” idea sums everything I am completely against as a reportage wedding photographer.
-It conjures up dreadfully dull and passive images.… Read More…
+It conjures up… Read More…

 Reportage Style Photography Portraits